DataDog/integrations-core/traefik_mesh/README.md

 ### Configuration

 Traefik Mesh can be configured to expose Prometheus-formatted metrics.
 The Datadog Agent can collect these metrics using the integration described below.
 Follow the instructions to configure data collection for your Traefik Mesh instances.
-For the required configurations to expose the Prometheus metrics, see the [Observability][10] page in the Traefik Mesh documentation.
+For the required configurations to expose the Prometheus metrics, see the [Observability page in the official Traefik Mesh documentation][10].

 In addition, a small subset of metrics can be collected by communicating with different API endpoints.
 Specifically:
-- `/api/version`: Version information on the Traefik proxy
+- `/api/version`: Version information on the Traefik proxy.
-- `/api/status/nodes`: Ready status of nodes visible by the Traefik [controller][12]
+- `/api/status/nodes`: Ready status of nodes visible by the Traefik [controller][12].
-- `/api/status/readiness`: Ready status of the Traefik controller
+- `/api/status/readiness`: Ready status of the Traefik controller.

 **Note**: This check uses [OpenMetrics][11] for metric collection, which requires Python 3.